FRAMER: Frequency-Aligned Self-Distillation with Adaptive Modulation Leveraging Diffusion Priors for Real-World Image

 However, standard SD is frequency-agnostic.
 To correct the identified spectral bias and layer-wise misalignment, we propose \textbf{Fr}equency-\textbf{A}ligned Self-Distillation with Adaptive \textbf{M}odulation Lev\textbf{er}aging Diffusion Priors, namely \textbf{FRAMER}, a layer-adaptive SD framework with four frequency-aware components.
 First, \textbf{Intra Contrastive Loss (IntraCL)} (\refsec{sec:intracl}) focuses on LF stability.
 Second, \textbf{Inter Contrastive Loss (InterCL)} (\refsec{sec:intercl}) targets HF detail sharpness.
 Third, \textbf{Frequency-based Adaptive Weight (FAW)} (\refsec{sec:faw}) adaptively modulates distillation strength across layers and frequencies.
 Finally, \textbf{Frequency-based Alignment Modulation (FAM)} (\refsec{sec:fam}) controls strength based on student-teacher similarity to prevent collapse and stabilize training.

 In summary, our main contributions are:

-\begin{itemize} \item From an SR training perspective, we analyze empirical evidence of a layer-wise ``low-first, high-later'' frequency hierarchy in diffusion models (\refig{fig:layer-wise-cos}) and identify it as a key optimization challenge for Real-ISR. \item We propose \textbf{FRAMER}, a self-distillation framework that introduces frequency-aligned contrastive losses, IntraCL for LF stability and InterCL for HF details, to counteract the LF bias in SR training tendency of the standard noise-prediction loss~\cite{ho2020denoising}. \item We further introduce adaptive distillation mechanisms, FAW and FAM, based on the internal frequency hierarchy.
+\begin{itemize} \item We propose \textbf{FRAMER}, a self-distillation framework that introduces frequency-aligned contrastive losses, IntraCL for LF stability and InterCL for HF details, to counteract the LF bias in SR training tendency of the standard noise-prediction loss~\cite{ho2020denoising}. \item We further introduce adaptive distillation mechanisms, FAW and FAM, based on the internal frequency hierarchy.
 Together they suppress unstable gradients, prevent early-layer collapse and overfitting, accelerate convergence, resulting in improving SR quality in terms of diverse metrics with better training stability. \item FRAMER is a plug-and-play training technique, effectively leveraging the rich priors of pre-trained text-to-image models, such as Stable Diffusion 2~\cite{SD2} (U-Net) and Stable Diffusion 3~\cite{SD3} (DiT), without altering their architecture or inference. \end{itemize}